 How to make a mood board?

-- Be clear what you’re trying to achieve – How to make a mood board
+Be clear about what you’re trying to achieve – How to make a mood board

 Moodboards fall into several vast categories.
 They can either be authentic and factual (i.e. featuring fonts, color schemes, and images that you actually plan to use in a final piece of work) or they can be less literal and more about exploring tone and mood.
 You can handle these two different types in a synchronized manner or you can simply make either one or two of them.